2.5 Therapeutic Exercise Principles

 - Overload: Tissues adapt only when loaded above their habitual demand.

-- Specificity (SAID — Specific Adaptation to Imposed Demands): Adaptations are specific to the imposed stress — muscle, joint angle, contraction type, speed.
+- Specificity (SAID — Specific Adaptation to Imposed Demands): Adaptations are specific to the stress imposed — the muscle, joint angle, contraction type, and movement speed all matter.

-- Progression: Once a stimulus is tolerated, dosage is advanced to continue adaptation.
+- Progression: Once a stimulus is tolerated, dosage advances to continue adaptation.

-- Reversibility: Gains are lost when the stimulus stops.
+- Reversibility: Gains are lost when the stimulus stops (detraining begins within roughly 1-2 weeks of inactivity).

-- Individuality: Genetic, age, and pathology factors shape response.
+- Individuality: Age, genetics, and pathology shape the response.

 FITT-VP Framework

-Frequency, Intensity, Time, Type, Volume, and Progression — used by the PTA to document the exact dosage delivered within the plan of care (POC).
+Frequency, Intensity, Time, Type, Volume, and Progression — the PTA documents the exact dosage delivered within the plan of care (POC) using these variables, which makes session-to-session changes auditable.

 Dosing for Different Goals

-The American College of Sports Medicine (ACSM) targets used on the NPTE-PTA:
+American College of Sports Medicine (ACSM) targets commonly tested on the NPTE-PTA:

 | Goal | Intensity (% 1RM or RM) | Reps | Sets | Rest |